-4.0 Expectations

-All staff and visitors will:

-- Be familiar with this Safeguarding & Child Protection Policy - Understand their role in relation to safeguarding - Be alert to signs and indicators of possible abuse (See Appendix 1 for current definitions and indicators) - Record concerns and give the record to the DSL or deputy DSL - Deal with disclosures of abuse from children in line with the guidance in Appendix 2, informing the DSL immediately and providing a written account as soon as possible - Be involved, where appropriate, in the implementation of individual school-focused interventions, Early Help Assessments and Our Family Plans, Child in Need Plans and inter-agency Child Protection Plans
+4.0 Expectations This means that in our school: All staff and visitors will: All staff will receive annual safeguarding training and update briefings as appropriate.
+Be familiar with this Safeguarding & Child Protection Policy Understand their role in relation to safeguarding Key staff will undertake more specialist safeguarding training as agreed by the governing body.
+Be alert to signs and indicators of possible abuse (See Appendix 1 for current definitions and indicators) In recognition of the impact of COVID- Record concerns and give the record to the DSL or deputy DSL 19, additional disclosure training will be undertaken by all staff. • Deal with disclosures of abuse from children in line with the guidance in Appendix 2, informing the DSL immediately and providing a written account as soon as possible Our <governors ieb="" trustees=""></governors> will be subjected to an enhanced DBS check and 'Section 128' check. • Be involved, where appropriate, in the implementation We will follow Safer Recruitment of individual school-focused interventions, Early Help Assessments and Our Family Plans, Child in Need Plans and inter-agency Child Protection Plans processes and checks for all staff including online checks.